beaaamapp/beaaam-monorepo/README.md

 3. **Scheduled beaaams:** Users and developers can schedule streams to start and end at specific future times, enhancing precision in fund beaaaming management.

-4. **Shared Stream Balances:** Unlike other protocols, Beams allows users to fund and top-up multiple streams using a single balance and transaction, reducing the number of transactions and associated gas costs.
+4. **Shared Beaamings Balances:** Unlike other protocols, Beams allows users to fund and top-up multiple beaaamings using a single balance and transaction, reducing the number of transactions and associated gas costs.

 5. **Flexible Identity Model:** Beam introduces a more versatile user identity and account model, accommodating various methods of account creation, including NFTs or Git repositories.